kaki104/StartupSample/README.md

 - StartupTask includes a Disable method
 - If the user disables, then the prompt is not shown again
 - If the feature is disabled by local admin or group policy, then the user prompt is not shown, and startup cannot be enabled
-- Platforms other than Desktop that don¡¯t support startup tasks also report DisabledByPolicy
+- Platforms other than Desktop that donâ€™t support startup tasks also report DisabledByPolicy

 ## Package.appxmanifest
 - xmlns:uap5="http://schemas.microsoft.com/appx/manifest/uap/windows10/5"